Hospitality Award flexibility during coronavirus

 Employees covered by an agreement

-The changes to the Hospitality Award don’t apply to employees covered by an enterprise agreement.
+The changes to the Hospitality Award didn’t apply to employees covered by an enterprise agreement.

 Find out if your workplace is covered by an agreement on the Fair Work Commission website – Find an agreement